SJTU-CGM/FIFE-HGT/README.md

-# FIFE-HGT: a Fast Identifier For Eukaryotes of Horizontal Gene Transfers
+# FIFE-HGT: a Fast Identifier For Eukaryote Horizontal Gene Transfers
 FIFE-HGT is a fast identification method for HGTs in eukaryotes by combining sequence composition filtering and sequence alignment to reduce both the false-positive rate and computational cost.
 Moreover, it could identify some novel HGTs because it broke the restriction of identifying HGTs involving protein coding regions only.

 ## Installation